-Every 66 seconds, someone in the United States develops Alzheimer’s disease (AD).
-AD is the sixth leading cause of death in this country, and over 5.3 million Americans currently suffer from it.
-It is the only cause of death in the top ten that cannot be prevented, slowed or cured.
-There simply are no survivors.
+According to the Alzheimer’s Association, Alzheimer’s disease (AD) is the fifth-leading cause of death among seniors in this country.
+It is the only cause of death in the top ten that cannot be prevented, slowed or cured; there simply are no survivors.

-These staggering numbers lead to a safe assumption that every family is or will be touched in some way by this brutal disease.
+Over 6.5 million Americans age 65 and older are living with this condition in 2022, and this number is expected to surge to 13.8 million by 2060.
+These staggering statistics lead to a safe assumption that every family is or will be touched by this brutal disease in some way.
 I was diagnosed with early onset Alzheimer’s disease in 2010, and this is my take on what it is like to live with AD.

 “When will things get better?”

 Here is my take on this disease from a patient’s perspective: Things will never get “better.”
 The difficult behaviors and frustration will sometimes subside.
-You will see glimpses of your loved one from time to time.
+You will see glimpses of lucidity and your loved one’s old personality from time to time.
 But, “better” simply is not possible with this progressive condition.

-It only takes a little from you at first—a few of your short-term memories here and there.
+This condition only takes a little from you at first—a few of your short-term memories here and there.
 Then, slowly but surely, it takes all of them.
-In time, it begins to take your long-term memories as well.
+In time, it begins to steal your long-term memories as well.
 Eventually, they will all be gone.

-All along, you realize that this is happening, and there isn’t a single thing you can do about it.
-I often think about what will happen when I can no longer remember who I am or who those are around me.
+All along, you realize that this is happening, but there isn’t a single thing you can do about it.
+I often think about what will happen when I can no longer remember who I am or who those around me are.
 What will it be like?
 Will I be scared?
 More scared than I am now at times?
 Is that even possible?

-I have been asked many times, “What is it like to have early onset Alzheimer’s?”
-I think it is important for people to understand what dementia patients truly go through, rather than relying on expert speculations.
-So, this is the answer I have come up with in an attempt to describe my experience:
+I have been asked many times, “What is it like to have Alzheimer’s?”
+I think it is important for people to understand what dementia patients truly go through instead of relying on expert speculations.
+So, I have come up with an answer in an attempt to describe my personal experiences with dementia.

 There is a drug called midazolam (Versed) that is used for minor surgeries, dental procedures, etc. I used it a lot in my EMS work back in the day.
 This drug induces sleep and inhibits your ability to make short-term memories.
 It takes effect quickly and is short lived, but the effect is astounding.
 Someone who has been given Versed will have no recollection of anything that has happened in the ensuing minutes or even hours.

-This simple scenario does not even begin to show what a dementia patient goes through, but it is far more accurate than something like the “Virtual Dementia Tour.”
+This simple scenario does not even begin to describe what a dementia patient goes through, but it is far more accurate than something like the “Virtual Dementia Tour.”
 How do I know?
 I am a patient, not someone who talks about dementia as if they have had it.
-I live with this disease day in and day out.
+I live with Alzheimer’s day in and day out.

 “When will it get better?”
-It won’t.
-The only time peace will come for patients is when we pass away.
-Isn’t it strange that, for me to finally find peace with this disease, everyone around me must then grieve?
+Honestly, it won’t.
+The only time peace will come for dementia patients is when we pass away.
+Isn’t it strange that, for me to finally find peace, everyone around me must then grieve?
 That is dementia.